zoomie/asynchronous_goland_api/README.md

 # Go API

-Busy going through the Go Web Programming text book and my goal is to a working asynchronous API by the end.
+Busy going through the Go Web Programming text book and my goal is to have a working asynchronous API by the end.